-When it comes to buying camera lenses, some are better for photography and some are better for cinema.
-Choosing a particular lens an aesthetic decision, based on your needs as a filmmaker.
-So you will want to become friends with the cameral rental house, rent some lenses and then run a lot of tests.
+Regarding buying camera lenses, some are better for photography, and some are better for cinema.
+You are choosing a particular lens, an aesthetic decision based on your needs as a filmmaker.
+So you will want to become friends with the cameral rental house, rent some lenses and then run many tests.

 To start the process, you’ll need to know the camera sensor size and the specific lens mount for your camera body.

-The sensor is the part of your camera that translates the image you see into the 1’s and 0’s of digital video.
-Filming in different resolutions actually effects how much of the sensor is in use.
-My Sony A7S II for example, has a full frame sensor but the full sensor is only being used when I film in 4k resolution.
-If I were to shoot in 1920 x 1080 I would only be using a portion of the sensor for the capturing of the image.
+The sensor is the part of your camera that translates the image you see into the 1s and 0s of digital video.
+Filming in different resolutions affects how much the sensor is in use.
+My Sony A7S II, for example, has a full-frame sensor, but the entire sensor is only used when I film in 4k resolution.
+If I were to shoot in 1920 x 1080, I would only use a portion of the sensor to capture the image.

 Keep sensor size in mind when you buy a lens.

-I made a mistake of buying a really nice Zeiss zoom lens for my camera and was dismayed to discover that when shooting in 4K there was a heavy vignette around the image.
-This is because, I didn’t buy a full frame lens.
-A full frame lens allows the image to cover the entire surface area of the sensor.
-A non full frame lens only allows the image to cover a portion of a full frame sensor.
+I made the mistake of buying an excellent Zeiss zoom lens for my camera and was dismayed to discover that when shooting in 4K, there was a heavy vignette around the image.
+This is because I didn’t buy a full-frame lens.
+A full-frame lens allows the picture to cover the entire surface area of the sensor.
+A non-full-frame lens only allows the image to cover a portion of a full-frame sensor.

-When you look through a lens that is meant for a smaller sensor you will actually see the inside edges of the lens which are black.
-If you were to use a full frame lens on a smaller sensor you will not be capturing the full image.
-Know what sensor size you have and then buy camera lenses designed for that sensor.
+When you look through a lens meant for a smaller sensor, you will see the inside edges of the lens, which are black.
+If you were to use a full-frame lens on a smaller sensor, you would not be capturing the full image.
+Know your sensor size, and then buy camera lenses designed for that sensor.

 The Minimalist Guide to Camera Lenses (For Filmmakers)